cgabriel5/password-generator/README.md

 Copy to clipboard not supported on mobile.

+### Contributing

+Contributions are welcome!
+Found a bug, feel like documentation is lacking/confusing and needs an update, have performance/feature suggestions or simply found a typo?
+Let me know! :)

+See how to contribute [here](https://github.com/cgabriel5/password-generator/blob/master/CONTRIBUTING.md).

 ### TODO

 - [ ] Make alternate method allowing mobile users to easily copy generated password